mikayahlevi/mru-lm/README.md

 - RWKV7 and DeltaNet don't derive an effecient scan like I do in the next section.
 The paper Parallelizing Linear Transformers with the Delta Rule over Sequence Length (<https://arxiv.org/pdf/2406.06484>) does derive a less parallel (if I'm not mistaken) chunkwise form, though.
 - The MRU deconstructs the states to extract one output feature per state matrix element by reshaping it.
-DeltaNet and RWKV, on the other hand, only extract the square root of the number of elements per state matrix, leading to more computation for an equal number of features.
+DeltaNet and RWKV, on the other hand, only extract the square root of the number of elements per state matrix by using the matrices as weight for a linear, leading to more computation for an equal number of features.

 ### Efficient Scan